osism/documentation/source/configuration/environments/generic/hardening.rst

      - 192.168.102.0/24
    security_ntp_bind_local_interfaces_only: no

+* host_vars file of a system using a local NTP server

 .. code-block:: yaml
-   :caption: host_vars file of a system using a local NTP server

    ##########################################################
    # hardening